ibm-cloud-docs/direct-link/faqs.md

 {: faq}
 {: support}

-The new Direct Link offering differs from the Direct Link classic infrastructure in that IBM Cloud Direct Link is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
+The new IBM Cloud Direct Link offering differs from "Direct Link on Classic" in that the new Direct Link is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
 This design enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.

 The zone-region model allows for multiple data centers to exist in a single zone.